cloudposse/terraform-provider-awsutils/docs/resources/default_vpc_deletion.md

 hoops, it's easier to delete to default VPCs.
 This task cannot be accomplished with the official AWS Terraform Provider, so this resource is necessary.

-Please note that this resource is unusual as it will DELETE infrastrucutre when `teraform apply` is run rather than creating it.
+Please note that applying this resource is destructive and nonreversible.
+This resource is unusual as it will **DELETE** infrastructure when `terraform apply` is run rather than creating it.
 This is a permanent deletion and nothing will be restored when `terraform destroy` is run.

 ## Example Usage